-Applications for development permits and other planning actions may be consolidated with an application for a Preliminary PUD plan, except applications for comprehensive plan amendments and annexations.
+Applications for development permits and other planning actions, including tentative subdivision plan, may be consolidated with an application for a Preliminary PUD plan, except applications for comprehensive plan amendments and annexations.
+Applications for final subdivision plat may be consolidated with Final PUD plan.